andyatkinson/andyatkinson.github.io/_posts/2024-09-02-copy-swap-drop-postgres-table-shrink.md

 WHERE id > (SELECT MAX(id) FROM events);
 ```

-For new inserts, we should see that their primary key `id` values reflect that gap created earlier, creating a space of 1000 values.
+With this design, there could be a brief period where rows aren't available that are queried.
+You'll have to determine if this trade-off is ok with your system.

-Note that the sequence name will continue to be `events_intermediate_id_seq` even though the table name was changed.
+Note that the sequence name will continue to be `events_intermediate_id_seq` reflecting the "intermediate" suffix even though we've renamed the table.

-## Bonus Steps
+## Let's talk about rollback
 If things go wrong, you may want to reverse the steps.
-Create
+Let's look at how to do that.

-Optionally raise the sequence again by 1000, perhaps using the gap as a marker of this activity.
+Optionally, raise the sequence again by 1000, perhaps using the gap as a marker of this activity, and to leave some space again for missed rows.

+Remember the sequence is called "events_intermediate_id_seq" if you haven't renamed it.

 ```sql
 SELECT setval('events_intermediate_id_seq', nextval('events_intermediate_id_seq') + 1000);